Guatemala - Guatemala City Field Office

 Form I-131 Re-entry

 The Guatemala City Field Office does not issue or extend Re-Entry Permits.
-Instructions on how to obtain or replace a Re-entry Permit may be found on Form I-131 and in the How Do I Get A Travel Document section of the USCIS website which can be found to your right under Related Links.
+Instructions on how to obtain or replace a Re-entry Permit may be found on the instruction pages for Form I-131 and in the How Do I Get A Travel Document section of the USCIS website which can be found to your right under Related Links.

 The Guatemala City Field Office does not directly accept refugee resettlement applications.
 The applications should be filed with the State Department's local designated voluntary agencies in Guatemala.
 We are also unable to check the status of any pending refugee resettlement application.
 Please contact the voluntary agency to which the application was submitted.
 Inquiries on previously rejected refugee applications should also be addressed to the voluntary agency with which the application was submitted.